TactileVision/CollabJam/doc/CODE.md

 #### Tactile Display API

 On top of the `core/Ble` stack, `core/TactileDisplays/main/TactileDisplayCharacteristicWriter` exposes  functions to interface with the tactile dislay on a application level.
-Currently, the amplitude and the frequency of an tactile display can be changed.
+Currently, the amplitude and the frequency of a tactile display can be changed.

 ```Typescript
 // TactileDisplayCharacteristicWriter.ts